 \paragraph{World Models for Planning.} World models provide a ``mental sandbox'' for agents, enabling model-based decision-making by predicting environment dynamics~\citep{lecun2022path,xiang2024language,wang-etal-2025-world}.
 Recent research has increasingly positioned LLMs as either implicit or explicit world models for task planning.
 For instance, RAP~\citep{hao-etal-2023-reasoning} treats LLM reasoning as a planning process over an implicit state space, while other works explicitly construct world models to simulate future states and verify plan feasibility~\citep{guan2023leveraging}.
-To improve simulation fidelity, methods like WKM~\citep{qiao2024agent} and IWM~\citep{zhang2025agent} incorporate world knowledge or historical experience to guide rollouts, while D2PO~\citep{wang-etal-2025-world} and internalizing strategies~\citep{chen2025internalizing} use preference signals or reinforcement learning to align planning behavior with environmental feedback.
-Further specialized architectures, such as WebEvolver~\citep{fang-etal-2025-webevolver} and DMWM~\citep{wang2025dmwm}, explore world-model-driven agents in complex, high-stakes domains.
-Unlike existing methods that rely on rigid, fixed-horizon planning, our work formalizes the POIMDP to integrate imagined futures directly into the agent's decision state.
-We propose an adaptive lookahead mechanism that dynamically scales the imagination horizon.
-This allows the agent to optimize the balance between foresight reliability and computational efficiency.
+To improve simulation fidelity, methods like WKM~\citep{qiao2024agent}, DMWM~\citep{wang2025dmwm}, and IWM~\citep{zhang2025agent} incorporate world knowledge or historical experience to guide rollouts, while D2PO~\citep{wang-etal-2025-world} and internalizing strategies~\citep{chen2025internalizing} align planning behavior with environmental feedback.
+Further specialized work, such as WebEvolver~\citep{fang-etal-2025-webevolver}, explores world model-based imagination in web agents.
+Unlike existing methods constrained by rigid, fixed-horizon planning, our work introduces an adaptive lookahead mechanism that dynamically adjusts the imagination horizon, enabling the agent to optimally navigate the trade-off between foresight reliability and computational overhead.